Wealth Tax – Impôt sur la fortune immobilière (IFI)

-- A mortgage on a property is deductible from calculation of the property value.
+- A mortgage on a property is deductible from the calculation of the property value.

 - A discount is permitted for properties with sitting tenants, dependent on the nature and duration of the letting.

-- As of 2013, a wealth tax ceiling limits total French and foreign taxes to 75% of income.
+As of 2013, a wealth tax ceiling (plafonnement ISF) which limits total French and foreign taxes to 75% of income.
 This encourages wealthy individuals to live off the proceeds of capital, leaving income and gains to build up inside private investment funds or Assurance Vie contracts as a way of reducing potential wealth tax liability.

 Non-Residents of France

-If you are a not a French resident, you are only liable for wealth tax on the net value of assets physically situated in France e.g. property.
+If you are not a French resident, you are only liable for wealth tax on the net value of assets physically situated in France e.g. property.
 This means that the value of a ‘second home’ in France would be assessed for wealth tax purposes.
-Cash and financial investments such as shares and Assurance Vie contracts held in France by non-residents are excluded from the calculation of net assets.
-This exception however excludes shares held in an SCI.

-Beyond this general rule your liability will also be determined by the terms of any tax treaty between France and your country of residence.
+Your liability will be determined by the terms of any tax treaty between France and your country of residence.

 Wealth tax declarations are made on a voluntary basis; it is therefore up to each household to assess and determine whether or not they are liable to pay the tax.
 However, should the tax authorities decide to investigate your particular household and find that you have been negligent in any way in the calculation or payment of wealth tax, they have the power to collect any arrears over the previous 10 years.
 They also reserve the right to apply penalties if they believe that you have inadvertently underestimated your wealth or been deliberately fraudulent in your declaration.